kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-The Job controller starts to handle pod failures according to the specified `spec.backoffPolicy`.
+The Job controller starts to handle pod failures according to the specified `spec.podFailurePolicy`.
 Additionally, again, along with the delete requests, the dedicated Pod Conditions are appended to Pod's `status.condition`.

 ###### Are there any tests for feature enablement/disablement?